 - Decorated Christmas Cookies

 Makes about 24 medium size cookies.
 Popular for holidays and year round.

 This recipe can be also used to make delicious edible gingerbread houses.
 Check notes.

-- 1 tsp baking soda (use only 1/8 to 1/4tsp when using for gingerbread house)
+- 1 tsp baking soda (use only 1/8 to 1/4tsp when making an edible gingerbread house)

 - 1/2 tsp ground star anise

 - 1/4 tsp cloves

 - 2 tsp lemon zest (optional)